-Preparing key messages will help to ensure Landcare at a state level and locally is portrayed positively, accurately and consistently.
+Preparing key messages will help to ensure Landcare is portrayed positively, accurately and consistently at a state and local level.
 They should be regularly incorporated into communication materials.
 Some tips for preparing key messages include:

-- Take time to think about what you want to say - Messages should be truthful and written with audience in mind, ie not inward-looking - Capable of being re-used - Able to meet the needs of a variety of media and channels (eg social media) - Capable of being used consistently by a variety of representatives, including volunteers - Positive and supported by facts or evidence - Written to include acknowledge key funders and supporters of Landcare NSW - Use simple, layman's language - · Be concise and clear - Don't use acronyms
+- Take time to think about what you want to say - Messages should be truthful and written with audience in mind, i.e. not inward-looking - Capable of being re-used - Able to meet the needs of a variety of media and channels (e.g. social media) - Capable of being used consistently by a variety of representatives, including volunteers - Positive and supported by facts or evidence - Written to include acknowledge key funders and supporters of Landcare NSW - Use simple, layman's language - Be concise and clear - Don't use acronyms

-LOCAL LANDCARE COORDINATOR INITIATIVE KEY MESSAGES
+NSW LANDCARE PROGRAM KEY MESSAGES

-Local Landcare Coordinators are encouraged to become familiar with an overarching set of messages explaining who they are and what they do at a macro level.
+NSW Landcare Coordinators are encouraged to become familiar with an overarching set of messages explaining who they are and what they do at a macro level.

 Coordinators can then easily drill down into what they are doing at a local level and how that grass roots work supports the macro messages.

-MESSAGES
+OVERARCHING MESSAGES